 If you are a faculty or staff member making an obligated report, click here.

 One of the most important decisions for survivors is whether or not to talk about what happened.
 Reed encourages everyone to consider reporting sexual misconduct, relationship abuse, and stalking to the college and, when appropriate, to law enforcement.
-Our staff receive training to ensure that survivors are supported and assisted in the reporting process.
+Our staff receive training to ensure that survivors are supported and assisted in the reporting process, and we work with students to prepare them to support friends who disclose to them.
+When the college receives information about sexual harassment, sexual assault, dating or domestic violence, or stalking, it will initiate an investigation.

 Before making a report, survivors often want to get information about what might happen if they choose to do so.
 We recommend that they speak with an advocate or counselor to ensure that they are aware of their options.
 Once a report is made, the college's ability to protect the survivor's confidentiality is limited by its obligation to take action to prevent further harm to the individual and community.
 The college will take steps to mitigate and remediate harm even when an anonymous report is made, but its response will be limited based on the available information.